 The year abroad options are flexible so we recommend you check the department's subject pages for more details.

-A level: ABB including A Level in French
+A level: ABB to include A Level French

-IB: 34 points including 5 in Higher Level French
+IB: 34 to include 5 in Higher Level French

 - We welcome applications from students with other internationally recognised qualifications.
 For more information please visit the international entry requirements page.